furkando/github-activity-generator/README.md

 # Github Activity Creator

-Script that generates GitHub activity for given ranges
+Script that generates GitHub activity for given ranges.

 ## How To